radude/mdx_truly_sane_lists/README.md

 # mdx_truly_sane_lists
 An extension for Python-Markdown that makes lists truly sane.
-Features indents for nested lists and fix for linebreaks.
+Features custom indents for nested lists and fix for messy linebreaks and paragraphs between lists.

 ## Features